Purpose, Mission and Guiding Principles

 Attendance: Directors should make every effort to attend all meetings and are expected to ensure that other commitments do not interfere with the performance of their duties.
 Subject to extenuating circumstances such as illness, directors will be removed from office for failure to attend three consecutive board meetings.

-The board and board committees may consult and retain independent advisors such as lawyers, accountants and other professionals.
+The board and board committees may consult and retain independent advisers such as lawyers, accountants and other professionals.

 Diversity and Inclusion: The board and each director will demonstrate MPG’s commitment to create an inclusive environment receptive to diverse experiences, perspectives and interests, inclusive of all, where all individuals are treated fairly with decency and respect, free of discrimination or harassment.